Skip to main content

 Code examples

-For every procedure that processes data the developer needs to weave a template.
-In these code examples a simple example is provided for each procedure.
+For each procedure that processes data, you must weave a template.
+The following code examples provide a simple implementation for each procedure.

 msgraph_send_event_add